-Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
-The Company has determined that key management personnel consists of members of the Company's Board of Directors, corporate officers, including the Company's Chief Executive Officer, Chief Financial Officer, and Executive Vice Presidents.
+Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company.
+The Company has determined that key management personnel consists of members of the Company's Board of Directors, corporate officers, including the Company's Chief Executive Officer, Chief Operating Officer and Chief Financial Officer.